Nitori: Controversies

-In Febnuary 2024 Nitori along with 4 other firms were ordered by the Consumer Affairs Agency to take reformative action under consumer labelling laws.
+In February 2024, Nitori along with 4 other firms were ordered by the Consumer Affairs Agency to take reformative action under consumer labelling laws.
 Nitori had falsely advertised that a rice cooker had the ability to cut 33～59% of total carbs through a cooking process that separates starches.
-Nitori released a statement vowing to "Honestly accept [the order] and prevent reoccurences."
+Nitori released a statement vowing to "honestly accept [the order] and prevent reoccurences."

-In 2021 Nitori ordered a recall of diatomaceous earth coasters and bathmats over asbestos contamination.
+In 2021, Nitori ordered a recall of diatomaceous earth coasters and bathmats over asbestos contamination.
 The recall affected 18 SKUs and 2,870,000 total products sold from December 2016 to December 2020.
 A similar recall also affected hardware store giant Cainz.